joesalty/MSFS2024_starter/README.md

 If it is, the script simply moves on to the next one.

 Simply save to Your desktop, and double click to run.

+***Be aware, that there is a delay between each start.
+180 sec after start of MSFS, and 10 sec between each program.***